dOpensource/dsiprouter/docs/source/user/upgrading.rst

 3. Login to the dSIPRouter UI to validate that the upgrade was successful.

+**Note**, if you are upgrading from a debian 9 system you must first upgrade OS versions to a supported version.
+See the `debian upgrade <https://wiki.debian.org/DebianUpgrade>`_ documentation for more information.

-Note, if the upgrade fails you can purchase a dSIPRouter Core Subscription which can be purchased from the `dSIPRouter Marketplace <https://dopensource.com/product/dsiprouter-core/>`_.
+Note, if the upgrade fails you can purchase a dSIPRouter Core Subscription from the `dSIPRouter Marketplace <https://dopensource.com/product/dsiprouter-core/>`_.
 This will provide you with support hours so that we can help with the upgrade.

 Upgrade 0.70 to 0.721